Contact $(+1)$-surgeries and algebraic overtwistedness: Vanishing of contact homology

 implies that

 To make sense of the above computation, we need to apply Pardon's VFC.
-Type \eqref{t1}, \eqref{t2} of the boundary, as discussed above, is supplied by curves in \Cref{prop:curve}, which are cut out transversely for a generic choice of almost complex structures that is sufficiently stretched along $\{1-\eta\}\times Y$.
-Type \eqref{t3} of boundary is from the SFT breaking at the negative punctures, which are taken care of by the VFC without modifying the count of former transversely cut-off curves by \cite[Proposition 4.33]{zbMATH07085531}. \end{proof}
+Types \eqref{t1} and \eqref{t2} of the boundary, as discussed above, are supplied by curves in \Cref{prop:curve}, which are cut out transversely for a generic choice of almost complex structures that is sufficiently stretched along $\{1-\eta\}\times Y$.
+Type \eqref{t3} of boundary comes from the SFT breaking at the negative punctures, which is taken care of by the VFC without modifying the count of the curves that are transversely cut out, by \cite[Proposition 4.33]{zbMATH07085531}. \end{proof}